codeproject/CodeProject.AI-Server/docs/Articles/Simpler NET module creation using improved SDK.md

 - whether it should be started
 - how to start it
 - what platforms it runs on
-- the endpoint(s) that will be exposed by the CodeProject SenseAI Server for this Module.
+- the endpoint(s) that will be exposed by the CodeProject.AI Server for this Module.
 In this case we will be
     - exposing `http://localhost:5000/v1/txt/sentiment`
     - using a the HTTP POST method
     - sending one form variable `text` that will contain the text to be analyzed